 Faster flash storage.
 Up to 512GB.

-From the moment you start up MacBook Air, you realize this is exactly how a notebook should perform.
-Much of that power is thanks to flash storage, which is up to 9x faster than a traditional 5400-rpm notebook hard drive3 — and up to 45 percent faster than the flash storage in the previous-generation MacBook Air.4 Apps launch quickly.
+From the moment you start up MacBook Air, you realise this is exactly how a notebook should perform.
+Much of that power is thanks to flash storage, which is up to 9x faster than a traditional 5400-rpm notebook hard drive3 — and up to 45 per cent faster than the flash storage in the previous-generation MacBook Air.4 Apps launch quickly.
 Files and documents open faster.
 Even after a month in standby mode, MacBook Air springs to life.
-And on top of all that speed, you also get more space — the 11-inch model now comes standard with 128GB.5
+And on top of all that speed, you also get more space — the 11-inch model now comes as standard with 128GB.5

 High-speed Thunderbolt and USB 3.